The Baptism of the Lord, 9th January 2022

 All being well, the Over 50s will meet next on Friday 11th February from 2 – 4pm.
 All are welcome.

 There are now two seminaries in England for the formation of future priests and Allen Hall, in Chelsea, which is where Dale is training, is one of them.
 It is important that we help young people keep an open mind about the possibility of a vocation to the priesthood or religious life.
 We have a vocations team in the diocese and it is great to have Dale in the parish for the year – anybody who wants to discuss a vocation can always speak with him in confidence, In the narthex there are copies of the Allen Hall magazine, which has profiles of some of the seminarians.
 Please take a copy.

 PLEASE PRAY FOR

-The sick, their, including: Damien Grafton, Marsaili MacAuley, Linda Brooks, Patricia Wallington, Grant Davis, Bridie Spelzini, Frank Casali, Susan Lundrigan, Jean Rudd, Theresa Round, Joan Bonner, Antonia Cox, Margaret O’Loughlin, Jean Lowery, Jamie Giles, Mary Lindsay, Paige White, Bernadette Whelan, Christakis Christofides, Philomena O’Sullivan, Cheryl Pereira, Bernard Keown, Ann O’Neill, Jason Mosely, Robert Chambers, Abbey Cummings, Kathleen Gershlick, Anne Conlon, Kathy Lavelle, Vincent, Lee & Abigail Clark.
+Please remember in your prayers the sick, their, including: Damien Grafton, Marsaili MacAuley, Linda Brooks, Patricia Wallington, Grant Davis, Bridie Spelzini, Frank Casali, Susan Lundrigan, Jean Rudd, Theresa Round, Joan Bonner, Jean Lowery, Jamie Giles, Mary Lindsay, Paige White, Bernadette Whelan, Christakis Christofides, Philomena O’Sullivan, Bernard Keown, Ann O’Neill, Jason Mosely, Robert Chambers, Abbey Cummings, Kathleen Gershlick, Anne Conlon, Kathy Lavelle, Monica Doheny, Vincent, Lee & Abigail Clark.